 In order to study away, you will need to complete two applications: one with Olin, the other with the study away institution/program of study.
-You should make contact with your adviser and Nick Tatar in September if you are planning to study away in the spring; February of your sophomore year if studying away in the fall.
+You should make contact with your adviser and the international scholars team in the StAR Office (CC319).
 If you receive any scholarships beyond the Olin tuition scholarship, please consult with Jean Ricker, Director of Financial Aid.

 How many programs should I apply to?

 If you are applying to a pre-approved program you generally do not need to apply to more than that program, but a second choice application is advisable.
 If you are creating your own program, you should consider applying to a pre-approved program as a back-up plan.
 Many programs have rolling admissions, and once all spaces are full they will no longer accept applications.
 Be sure to monitor all program deadlines and contact the specific program administrators to be sure that space is still available.

 To study away in the spring, the application deadline is the second week of October; for fall study away, it is the second week of March.
 Please check the main page for updated deadlines.

 Do I have to take technical courses while I'm away?
 If I apply to do an entirely AHS semester, will it be approved?

 That depends on how far you have progressed towards your major requirements prior to your away semester, and how many AHS courses you have already taken.
 You should consult with your adviser and go over your individual course plans when determining the courses you will take while away.

 What will my status be at Olin while I am studying away?